ssc-oscar/lookup/README.md

 ### 2. How to get a list of files made by an author
 #### author2file: a2fFullP.{0..31}.tch
 ```
-This prints out the total number of files created, then prints the file names of blobs (files) created or deleted by an author's commit
+This prints the file names of blobs (files) created or deleted by an author's commit.

 Command:
    * echo "git-commit-ID" | /da3_data/lookup/Prj2FileShow.perl /da0_data/basemaps/a2fFullO 1 32